-&lt;sup>13The pixel spacing is the same as the "posting resolution" or spacing of the reconstructed signal.
+13The pixel spacing is the same as the 'posting resolution' or spacing of the reconstructed signal.

-Fig. 4.
-Illustrative results from an SSM/I measurement and reconstruction simulation. (a) Measurement locations.
-Underlying pixel spacing is 6.25 km. (b) Examples of the spatial measurement response function (aperture) at several locations. (c) Count of the number of measurements in each 25-km grid element. (d) Synthetic "truth" image (not band limited). (e) Band-limited "truth" image.
-Band limit is at 25 km. (f) DIB image. (g) Reconstructed noise without aperture. (h) Reconstructed noise with aperture. (i) DIB noise example.
-Horizontal bands in lower portion of (c), (f), and (i) are DIB grid pixels containing no measurements-see text.
+Figure 4: Illustrative results from an SSM/I measurement and reconstruction simulation. (a) Measurement locations.
+Underlying pixel spacing is 6.25 km. (b) Examples of the spatial measurement response function (aperture) at several locations. (c) Count of the number of measurements in each 25 km grid element. (d) Synthetic "truth" image (not band-limited). (e) Band-limited "truth" image.
+Bandlimit is at 25 km. (f) "Drop in the bucket" image. (g) Reconstructed noise without aperture. (h) Reconstructed noise with aperture. (i) "Drop in the bucket" noise example.
+Horizontal bands in lower portion of (c), (f), and (i) are DIB grid pixels containing no measurements-see text independent of the measurement locations and depends only on M_1 , M_2 , N_1 , and N_2 .
+Using the sampling locations in Fig. 4a, the \mathcal{D}{Δ} matrix is computed.
+The \mathcal{D}v matrix is computed using the measurement-varying aperture function and and the measurement location.
+In this case there are $R = R_s = 625$ measurements.
+The \mathcal{D}v matrix is full-rank.